sourcegraph/sourcegraph-public-snapshot/doc/admin/site_config/all.md

 The default value is auto, which uses the following conditions to switch on:

 - tlsCert and tlsKey are unset.
-- appURL is a https:// URL
+- externalURL is a https:// URL
 - Can successfully bind to port 443

 This property must be one of the following enum values: